axlan/robopenguins-blog/_posts/2024-11-08-trying-out-rust.md

 More generally, I was pretty with the Rust I've experienced so far.
 I definitely had flashbacks of when I was learning C++ and had to cycle through trying every iteration of `const int`, `const *int`, `const **int`, etc. This time though I was a bit more confident the compiler would catch anything stupid I mixed up.

+I was generally impressed with the standard library API design.
+It was different enough from the familiar syscall wrappers that I needed to spend a lot of time in the documentation, but most of the changes were clear improvements.

+For the most part I liked the ways it diverged from C++.
+Traits seemed like an improvement over classes/inheritance and matching seemed like an elegant way to handle a lot of common design patterns.

+I was much slower in rust due to these differences, but it did force me to think through what I was writing more thoroughly.
+I still managed to make mistakes, but the possible set of mistakes was much smaller.
+This was especially useful as a beginner since it typically added an extra check that I was using an interface correctly.

 I do want to try something multi-threaded at some point, but I would definitely want to consider rust for any future greenfield system programming I get up to.